hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 > Note that npm v6 has some bugs that mean adding new dependencies etc are not properly picked up.
 Longer term we should consider moving to yarn or pnpm.
 However in practice this isn't a serious problem and has been possible to be worked around by issuing `rm ./common/config/rush/npm-shrinkwrap.json` and then `rush update`

+The fv and e2e tests require a set of docker images of Fabric Peers, Orderers and CAs.
+To ensure you have the correct images ensure these have been dowloaded and tagged.  `rush edge-docker` will do this for you.

+They also need to have the `nodeenv` image present - this is build as part of the `rush rebuild` so please ensure this has been run first.
+It is advisable to clean up the docker containers and images between test runs to avoid any odd behaviour.
+Commands to help do this are below.

 ## Using the repo

 * Clone the repo, and ensure you are using nove v10, and have rush installed